drmbms/zplABAP/README.md

 # zplABAP
-Direct print to Zebra printers
+Direct print to Zebra printers from SAP